 Non-floating oils behave differently and have different environmental fates and effects than floating oils.
-The resources at greatest risk from spills of floating oils are those that use the water surface and the shoreline.
-Floating-oil spills have fewer impacts on water-column and benthic resources.
-In contrast, non-floating oil spills can pose an increased threat to water-column and benthic11 resources (National Research Council, 1999).
+As might be expected, the resources at greatest risk from spills of floating oils are those that use the water surface and the shoreline.
+Floating-oil spills have fewer impacts on water-column and benthic resources (although as we have noted, specific conditions with specific oils can result in sub-surface oil).
+These non-floating oil spills can pose an increased threat to water-column and benthic resources (National Research Council, 1999).
 This includes Group IV oil, which has a specific gravity of slightly less than 1.0 and "might mix into the water column and sink to the seabed after weathering and interaction with sediments" (National Research Council, 1999).
-This can make effective recovery difficult if not impossible, because skimmers and other surface technologies as well as ROVs that would be able to recover oil from the bottom are both rendered ineffective (Goodman, 2006).12 Oils that have density values very close to that of water can become neutrally buoyant, and remain suspended in the water column when they interact with the environment in a variety of ways, including:
+This can make effective recovery difficult if not impossible, because skimmers and other surface technologies, as well as remotely operated vehicles (ROVs) that would be able to recover oil from the bottom are both rendered ineffective (Goodman, 2006).
+Oils that have density values